qdercon/pstpipeline/README.md

 * R v4.1.2 plus all package dependencies (see "DESCRIPTION" file for full details)
 * Python v3.9.5 plus all dependencies, including rpy2 for running R code in Jupyter notebooks
-* Jupyter Lab
+* JupyterLab
 * CmdStan v2.28.1

-To mount the image, and open a Jupyter notebook in your browser, run the following:
+To mount the image, run the following in a command prompt:

 ```
 docker run -it --rm -p 8888:8888 -v [:/Path/To/Folder]:/root/[mount_folder_name]/ pstpipeline-docker:latest
 ```

 The -v flag and the path that follows is optional; this allows you to "mount" a folder on the disk to enable notebooks/model outputs to be saved locally.
+The command will output a link beginning with ```http//:127.0.0.1:8888/lab?token=``` which can be copied and pasted into a browser to open JupyterLab.

 Alternatively, to install the R package and all dependencies directly, run the following: